KornelJahn/truenas-core-tailscale-jail/README.md

 10. On the Tailscale web admin interface, generate an auth key under *Settings / Keys / Auth keys / Generate auth key...*.
 Enable *Pre-authorized* for a quicker process, click *Generate key*, and copy the auth key.

-11. In the jail shell, assign the auth key to the environment variable `SETUP_AUTHKEY` and run the Tailscale setup script.
-Assuming the default `csh` shell is active, proceed as
+11. In the jail shell, run the Tailscale setup script as
     ```
-    setenv SETUP_AUTHKEY <your-auth-key-goes-here>
-    ./setup-tailscale.sh
+    ./setup-tailscale.sh <tailscale-auth-key>
     ```
     Ensure that your tailnet can be accessed by checking
     ```